aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 AVD supports two different data models for defining connectivity to endpoints:

-- ["Connected Endpoints"](#connected-endpoints-settings) is an endpoint-centric model intended for servers or other use cases where most ports have unique configurations.
+- [&#34;Connected Endpoints&#34;](#connected-endpoints-settings) is an endpoint-centric model intended for servers or other use cases where most ports have unique configurations.
-- ["Network Ports"](#network-ports-settings) is a compact and port-centric model intended for configuration of generic port configurations on large ranges of ports.
+- [&#34;Network Ports&#34;](#network-ports-settings) is a compact and port-centric model intended for configuration of generic port configurations on large ranges of ports.

 Both data models share the same underlying implementation and can coexist without conflicts.
 If a switch port is defined in both "Connected Endpoints" and "Network Ports", the "Connected Endpoints" configuration will take precedence.